openvinotoolkit/datumaro/site/content/en/docs/_index.md

 It is developed and used by Intel to build, transform, and analyze annotations and datasets in a large number of [supported formats](/docs/user-manual/supported-formats/).

-Our documentation provides information for AI researchers, developers, and teams those working with datasets and annotations.
+Our documentation provides information for AI researchers, developers, and teams, who are working with datasets and annotations.

 <div class="text-center">